Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * can combine logs from various regions in a single S3 bucket
     * provides a *Configuration* timeline and *Compliance* timeline to easily visualize what changes where made at what point in time and how/when that effected compliance
     * tags resources as compliant/non-compliant
+* **Config Rules**
+    * AWS managed (over 75)
+    * custom rules
+    * rules can be evaluated / triggered
+    * does not prevent actions from happening (no deny)
+* **Pricing** - no free tier, $0.003 per configuration item recorded per region, $0.001 per config rule evaluation per region
+* **Config Resource**
+    * view compliance of a resource over time
+    * view configuration of a resource over time
+    * view CloudTrail API calls of a resource over time
+* **Remediations** - automate remediation of non-compliant resource using SSM Automation Documents
+    * use AWS-Managed Automation Document or create custom Automation Document
+    * can invoke Lambda function from custom Automation Documents (and do pretty much anything)
+    * can set `Remediation Retries` up to 5 times if resource still non-compliant after auto-remediation
+* **Notifications**
+    * use EventBridge to trigger notifications
+    * ability to send configuration changes and compliance state notification to SNS(can filter using SNS Filtering or client-side filtering)

 &nbsp;